koajs/koa/docs/api.md

 throw err;
 ```

+  Note that these are user-level errors and are flagged with
+  `err.expose` meaning the messages are appropriate for
+  client responses, which is typically not the case for
+  error messages since you do not want to leak failure
+  details.

 ## Error Handling

   By default outputs all errors to stderr unless __NODE_ENV__ is "test".
 To perform custom error-handling logic such as centralized logging you